Even if Biden wins, his Lincoln Project electoral strategy was an epic miscalculation

 — Madison Cawthorn (@CawthornforNC) November 4, 2020

 A centrist strategy in 2020 depends upon Republicans en masse being sick of Trump, with COVID-19 being the X factor that pushed them over the edge.
 But this strategy ignores the extent to which the GOP has fully internalized Trumpism.
-It’s in the bloodstream now, deep in the DNA.
-Although the race has no definitive winner yet, the big loser is the fallacy of the Biden Republican, that mythic disaffected suburbanite who would more than make up for all the alienated leftists.
+It’s in their bloodstream now, deep in the DNA.
+Although the race has no definitive winner yet, the big loser is the fallacy of The Biden Republican, that mythic disaffected suburbanite who would more than make up for all the alienated leftists.

 According to exit polls, 93% of Republicans went for Trump on Tuesday, compared with 90% in 2016.
-Perhaps some of that 7% who crossed over consists of Republicans who have lost family or friends to COVID, and blame Trump’s negligence for it.
+Perhaps some of that 7% who crossed over consists of Republicans who have lost friends or family members to COVID, and blame Trump’s negligence for the tragedy.
 Overall, though, Trump appears to have pulled through even in areas that have been most devastated by COVID.

 The lesson here is that people as entrenched as this Republican party cannot be pandered to.
-It’s impossible to convince them of something they desperately don’t want to be convinced of—and it’s a waste of effort to try.
+It’s impossible to convince them of something they desperately don’t want to be convinced of—and it’s a waste of effort and resources to try.

 Polling data suggested that these voters could be peeled off, but that data turned out to be wrong.
 In fact, pollsters are the other big loser of the night.
-It’s a profession that one Fast Company colleague suggests will soon be viewed the way we now look at phrenologists.
+Their profession is one that a Fast Company colleague suggests will soon be viewed the way we now look at phrenologists.

 Again, I'd urge people to view tonight as *another* example of some very major systematic polling errors across all kinds of domains rather than "under-performance."
 Literally everyone was working off the same data.
 The data was bad.